actfong/kenny/README.md

         block: lambda do |event|
           data = event.payload
           Rails.logger.info("#{event.name}: #{data}")
+        end
-        end }
+      }
     ]

   end

   ```

 ### `kenny.instrumentations` configuration
   Before proceeding, have a look at [Active Support Instrumentation](http://edgeguides.rubyonrails.org/active_support_instrumentation.html) and [LogSubscriber](http://api.rubyonrails.org/classes/ActiveSupport/LogSubscriber.html)

-  The `kenny.instrumentation` configuration takes an array of hashes.
+  The `kenny.instrumentations` configuration takes an array of hashes.
 Each hash represents an instrumentation-event that you want to subscribe to.

   Each of these hashes requires a `:name` (name of instrumentation event), a `:block` (what to do when that event occurs) and optionally a `:logger` (which logger to use in order to write these events to a file).